Alzheimer's and Dementia Home Care in NY & NJ

 - Creates and maintains a safe and calm environment.

 Meaningful activity helps with maintaining memories.
 Maintaining a meaningful connection between caregivers and Alzheimer’s or dementia sufferers is important.
 For seniors affected by dementia or Alzheimer’s disease, or dementia.
-When memory problems first appear, an individual may have a problem processing information, or have trouble concentrating, or find it difficult to remember simple things, places, persons, or events.
+When memory problems first appear, an individual may have a problem processing information, have trouble concentrating, or find it difficult to remember simple things, places, persons, or events.
 As the disease gets progressively worse, individuals may become so incapacitated by memory loss issues that they become unable to care for themselves anymore.
 In these cases, in-home care aides provide well-needed support to families who have a loved one who is suffering from memory loss.
 Our home care team can provide these essential services without moving an individual from their home or residence facility.
 We find that keeping Alzheimer’s patients in their familiar surroundings keeps them comfortable and helps them with remembering.

 Specialized Caregivers with Alzheimer’s Certification

 When your loved one has Alzheimer’s or memory loss, Alvita Care is here to help seniors in the New York/New Jersey area.
 Our team of qualified and compassionate caregivers is specially trained to help seniors with Alzheimer’s and dementia.
 Our caregivers provide in-home care and companionship for seniors with memory loss.
-Our Alzheimer’s home care aides help seniors with maintaining health and keeping medical appointments, establishing regular routines, eating schedules and tasks of daily living, as well as performing light-housekeeping, medication reminders and meal-preparation.
+Our alzheimer’s care nyc aides help seniors with maintaining health and keeping medical appointments, establishing regular routines, eating schedules, and tasks of daily living, as well as performing light housekeeping, medication reminders, and meal preparation.

 Our home caregivers have received additional certification in: